Shelling the m=1 amplituhedron: Introduction

-We expect that for any $m\ge 1$, the amplituhedron $\mathcal{A}_{n,k,m}(Z)$ has a shellable cell decomposition and is homeomorphic to a closed ball.
-In the case we consider here, $m=1$, we make use of the explicit description of the face poset $R_{n,l}$ of a cell decomposition.
+We expect that for any $m\ge 1$, the amplituhedron $\mathcal{A}_{n,k,m}(Z)$ has a shellable regular CW decomposition and is homeomorphic to a closed ball, thereby generalizing the situation which holds when $n = k+m$.
+Indeed, in this case $\mathcal{A}_{n,k,n-k}(Z)$ is the totally nonnegative Grassmannian $\Gr_{k,n}^{\ge 0}$; Williams \cite{williams07} showed that the face poset of $\Gr_{k,n}^{\ge 0}$ is EL-shellable, and Galashin, Karp, and Lam \cite{galashin_karp_lam22b,galashin_karp_lam22} showed that $\Gr_{k,n}^{\ge 0}$ is a regular CW complex homeomorphic to a closed ball.
+See \cref{rem:related_work} for further discussion of related work.
+In the case we consider here, $m=1$, we make use of the explicit description of the face poset $R_{n,l}$ of a cell decomposition of $\mathcal{A}_{n,k,m}(Z)$.
 No such description is known as yet for general $m$.
-For work in this direction, see \cite{karp_williams_zhang20} for the case $m=4$, and \cite{lukowski,bao_he,lukowski_parisi_williams} for the case $m=2$.
+For work in this direction, see \cite{karp_williams_zhang20,even-zohar_lakrec_tessler} for the case $m=4$, and \cite{lukowski,bao_he,lukowski_parisi_williams} for the case $m=2$.

 Another consequence of \cref{thm:shelling_intro} is that the poset $R_{n,l}$ has a nonnegative $h$-vector.
-In particular, by a result of Bj\"{o}rner \cite{bjorner80} and Stanley \cite{stanley72a}, $h_i$ equals the number of maximal chains of $R_{n,l}$ with exactly $i$ descents with respect to the EL-labeling of \cref{thm:shelling_intro}.
-We also give an explicit (albeit non-positive) formula for the $h$-vector of $R_{n,l}$ (see \cref{thm:FH}).
+In particular, by a result of Bj\"{o}rner \cite{bjorner80} and Stanley \cite{stanley72a}, $h_i$ equals the number of maximal chains of $R_{n,l}$ with exactly $i$ descents with respect to the EL-labeling of \cref{thm:shelling_intro} (see \cref{thm:labeling_to_hvector}).
+We give an alternative description of the $h$-vector using generating functions (see \cref{thm:FH}), which is explicit but non-positive.

-We observe that when $l=0$, the poset $R_{n,l}$ is the Boolean algebra $\bool{n}$ with the minimum removed.
+We observe that when $l=0$, the poset $R_{n,l}$ is the Boolean algebra $\bool{n}$ (consisting of all subsets of $\{1, \dots, n\}$ ordered by containment) with the minimum removed.
 Maximal chains of $R_{n,0}$ correspond to permutations of $\{1, \dots, n\}$ with the usual notion of descent, and $h_i$ is the Eulerian number $\eulerian{n}{i}$ (see \cref{prop:eulerian_case}).
 Therefore the $h$-vector of $R_{n,l}$ provides a generalization of the Eulerian numbers.

-Two further well-known properties of the Boolean algebra $\bool{n}$ are that its rank sizes form a {\itshape log-concave sequence} and that it is {\itshape strongly Sperner}.
+Two further well-known properties of the Boolean algebra $\bool{n}$ are that its rank sizes form a {\itshape log-concave sequence} and that it is {\itshape strongly Sperner} (see e.g.\ \cite{engel97}).
 We show that $R_{n,l}$ also has these properties: \begin{theorem} The poset $R_{n,l}$ is rank-log-concave.
 It also admits a normalized flow, and hence is strongly Sperner. \end{theorem}